Skip to main content

 Mark—Water Flames painting

-Water Flames series depict the way in which flames not only consumes, but ultimately sanctify.
-These works recall the visual language of the apocalyptic, moody paintings of the American artist Mark Rothko (1903-1970)—using Japanese vermillion, gold, platinum powders and cochineal (made from India’s dye made from a cochineal insect).
-The work moves our gaze upward, even as we stand in the ever-expanding Ground Zero conditions of the world.
+The Water Flames series depicts the way in which flames not only consume, but ultimately sanctify.
+There are over a hundred layers of Japanese vermillion to capture the mystery of sanctifying flames.
+These works recall the visual language of the apocalyptic using Japanese vermillion, gold, platinum powders and cochineal.
+The work moves the viewer’s gaze upward, even as we stand in the ever-expanding Ground Zero conditions of the world.

 Prints (unsigned) are available here.